Product

 The PPC advertising on Bing involves a few steps, as follows:

-• Keyword selection – selecting the right keywords is crucial for the success of your PPC campaigns on Bing.
+2. Keyword selection – in Bing PPC, keyword selection should separate informational, comparison, and purchase-intent queries because each group needs different ad copy and landing page messaging.
 You can use the Microsoft Advertising keyword planner to research and expand your keyword list, ensuring they align with your business offerings.
-This tool lets you see search volume, trends, and performance, helping you decide which keywords to bid on.
+Microsoft Advertising Keyword Planner lets you see search volume, trends, and performance, helping you decide which keywords to bid on.

-• Ad placement and targeting – Bing PPC ads are displayed based on keyword selections.
+3. Ad placement and targeting – Bing PPC ads are displayed based on keyword selections.
 Your ads can appear in various formats across the Microsoft Search Network, including Bing, Yahoo, and AOL.
 You can fine-tune your campaigns by geotargeting, demographic targeting, and device targeting, ensuring your ads reach the right audience at the right time.
-This strategic placement enhances the visibility of your campaigns, driving targeted traffic to your website and increasing the potential for conversions.
+Targeting settings should be reviewed by location, device, age group, and schedule, especially when Bing traffic converts differently from Google Ads traffic.

-Discover the top 5 Bing PPC best practices that will help you enhance your campaign’s effectiveness and boost your overall return on investment.
-Use these proven methods as your guide to creating pay-per-click ad campaigns that reach your target audiences, bring more clicks, and increase conversion.
+The five Bing PPC practices below focus on reducing wasted clicks, matching ads to search intent, and improving post-click conversion tracking.
+Use these methods as your guide to creating pay-per-click ad campaigns that reach your target audiences, bring more clicks, and increase conversion.

 The first Bing PPC best practice is to use relevant and negative keywords.
 Using professional tools, like Microsoft Advertising keyword planner, research terms your ideal customers use to find businesses like yours.
-Then, target those high-value keywords.
-But it’s not just about who to reach, it’s about who to avoid.
-Block irrelevant searches with negative keywords.
-This ensures your ads only show when people are genuinely interested in what you offer, maximizing your return on ad investment.
+Target high-value keywords, but use negative keywords to reduce exposure to irrelevant queries.
+You should still review the search terms report because some low-intent searches will pass through broad or phrase match.

-For the best results, use professional tools like Landingi, which allow for effortless landing page creation and optimization.
-Landingi provides over 400 templates for various industries designed to maximize conversion.
+For Bing PPC campaigns, Landingi can help create separate landing page variants for different ad groups, offers, or keyword intents without rebuilding the whole site.
+Landingi provides over 400 page templates and an AI-powered landing page generator.
 Its user-friendly editor allows for easy customization.
-With AI-powered features, users can craft perfect copy for the entire landing page, ensuring its relevance to an ad campaign.
+With more AI-powered features, users can craft perfect copy for the entire landing page, ensuring its relevance to an ad campaign.
 Built-in A/B testing feature allows experimenting with various page versions and incorporating data-based optimization.
 Once you discover this powerful tool, you can boost your campaign performance and achieve higher ROI.

 The fourth Bing PPC best practice is to monitor and adjust bids regularly.
-The PPC landscape is constantly changing – regular monitoring and bid adjustments are crucial to stay ahead.
-Track key metrics like click-through rate (CTR), cost-per-click (CPC), and conversions.
-Increase bids for high-performing keywords, driving valuable traffic and conversions.
+Bing PPC bids should be reviewed regularly because CPC, impression share, and conversion volume can shift by keyword, device, location, and time of day.
+Increase bids for high-performing keywords to drive valuable traffic and conversions.
 For keywords draining your budget with minimal return, consider lowering bids or using negative keywords to block them entirely.

 By actively managing bids based on performance data, you can ensure your Bing Ads stay competitive and maximize your return on investment (ROI).
 You can also consider using Bing’s automated bidding strategies to optimize for specific goals, such as maximizing clicks or conversions.